Market Review: Completed

-The Reliability Panel (Panel) is reviewing whether the current definition of unserved energy for the purposes of the reliability standard in the National Electricity Rules (NER) is still fit for purpose and, specifically, what events should be included or excluded from the calculation of unserved energy when evaluating whether the reliability standard has been met.
+On 1 August 2019 the Reliability Panel (Panel) published a final report into whether the current definition of unserved energy for the purposes of the reliability standard in the National Electricity Rules (NER) is still fit for purpose and, specifically, what events should be included or excluded from the calculation of unserved energy when evaluating whether the reliability standard has been met.

 In the NER, unserved energy is a measure of the amount of customer demand that cannot be supplied within a region due to a shortage of generation, demand-side participation or interconnector capacity.